puzzle/ansible-training/content/labs/05.0/_index.en.md

 weight: 50
 ---

-During this we’ll learn how to write and use ansible roles.
+During this lab we’ll learn how to write and use Ansible roles.

 ### Task 1